contentful/slash-developers/docs/tutorials/android/offline-persistence-with-vault.md

 # Getting Started

 Vault is split into two artifacts - `compiler` and `runtime`.
 The compiler is only required at compile time, and should not be bundled with the final APK.
-To achieve that, we first need to setup the [android-apt] Gradle plugin.
+To achieve that, we first need to setup the [android-apt][] Gradle plugin.
 The plugin not only lets us declare compile time only dependencies, but it also increases visibility for the generated classes inside IntelliJ/Android Studio.

-First, we add the following to the `dependencies` block of our main [build.gradle][bgradle-main] file:
+First, we added the following to the `dependencies` block of our main [build.gradle][bgradle-main] file:

 ~~~groovy
 classpath 'com.neenbedankt.gradle.plugins:android-apt:1.6'
 ~~~

-Next, apply the plugin in the project's [build.gradle][bgradle-app] file (right after the android plugin):
+Next, we applied the plugin in the project's [build.gradle][bgradle-app] file (right after the android plugin):

 ~~~groovy
 apply plugin: 'com.neenbedankt.android-apt'
 ~~~

-And last, we declare Vault's dependencies:
+And last, we declared Vault's dependencies:

 ~~~groovy
 apt 'com.contentful.vault:compiler:0.9.9'
 compile 'com.contentful.vault:core:0.9.9'
 ~~~

-Make sure you're using the latest version of Vault, which is available on the official [GitHub repository][vault].
+Make sure you're using the latest version of Vault in your own projects, which is available on the official [GitHub repository][vault].
 Now that we have our dependencies ready to go, let's move over to the code.

 # Models, Fields and Space